markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/empowerment, success & influence.md

                        <b>Summary:</b>
         <br>

-The student reviews indicate a range of concerns related to the university's social environment, administrative processes, and enforcement of rules.
-Issues such as the dominance of Greek life, strict enforcement of parking and dorm regulations, and perceived rudeness from both staff and students contribute to a less than empowering atmosphere for some.
-Additionally, there are mentions of financial aid problems and inflexibility in academic matters.
-These snippets suggest that certain aspects of the university experience are detracting from students' sense of value and influence within the institution.
+The university appears to be facing challenges in fostering a positive and inclusive campus culture.
+Student reviews indicate dissatisfaction with the behavior and attitudes of both peers and staff, including financial counselors, professors, and administrative personnel.
+The academic environment is described as impersonal and sometimes hostile, with reports of arrogance and a lack of courtesy.
+Additionally, there are logistical issues affecting student life, such as unreliable internet connectivity, transportation services, and strict enforcement of campus policies.
+The social atmosphere is perceived as exclusive, with Greek life dominating the social scene and creating a divide among students.
+These issues suggest a need for the university to address the quality of interpersonal interactions and to improve the support systems in place for students.

         <br>
         <br>